Amoxicillin: Pharmacology

 Amoxicillin (α-amino-p-hydroxybenzyl penicillin) is a semisynthetic derivative of penicillin with a structure similar to ampicillin but with better absorption when taken by mouth, thus yielding higher concentrations in blood and in urine.
 Amoxicillin diffuses easily into tissues and body fluids.
 It will cross the placenta and is excreted into breastmilk in small quantities.
 It is metabolized by the liver and excreted into the urine.
 It has an onset of 30 minutes and a half-life of 3.7 hours in newborns and 1.4 hours in adults.

 Amoxicillin attaches to the cell wall of susceptible bacteria and results in their death.
-It also is a bactericidal compound.
 It is effective against streptococci, pneumococci, enterococci, Haemophilus influenzae, Escherichia coli, Proteus mirabilis, Neisseria meningitidis, Neisseria gonorrhoeae, Shigella, Chlamydia trachomatis, Salmonella, Borrelia burgdorferi, and Helicobacter pylori.
 As a derivative of ampicillin, amoxicillin is a member of the penicillin family and, like penicillins, is a β-lactam antibiotic.
 It inhibits cross-linkage between the linear peptidoglycan polymer chains that make up a major component of the bacterial cell wall.
 It has two ionizable groups in the physiological range (the amino group in alpha-position to the amide carbonyl group and the carboxyl group).

+Chemistry

+Amoxicillin is a β-lactam and aminopenicillin antibiotic in terms of chemical structure.
+It is structurally related to ampicillin.

+The experimental log P of amoxicillin is 0.87.
+It is described as an "ambiphilic"—between hydrophilic and lipophilic—antibiotic.

 History

 Amoxicillin was one of several semisynthetic derivatives of 6-aminopenicillanic acid (6-APA) developed by the Beecham Group in the 1960s.
+It was invented by Anthony Alfred Walter Long and John Herbert Charles Nayler, two British scientists.
 It became available in 1972 and was the second aminopenicillin to reach the market (after ampicillin in 1961).
 Co-amoxiclav became available in 1981.

 Society and culture

 Economics

 Amoxicillin is relatively inexpensive.
-In 2022, a survey of 8 generic antibiotics commonly prescribed in the United States found their average cost to be about $42.67, while amoxicillin was sold for $12.14 on average.
+In 2022, a survey of eight generic antibiotics commonly prescribed in the United States found their average cost to be about $42.67, while amoxicillin was sold for $12.14 on average.